Making a Travel Website

 When designing your webpages you want to design with in the back of your mind, that if people scan the page quickly they got the most important message.

-Use headings and subheadings to break up content so users can visually jump to the section that is relevant to them.
+Besides using visuals that not only show the beauty of your destination but also represents your persona's, use headings subheadings to break up content so users can visually jump to the section that is relevant to them.

 Inspire, Help, Proof & Sell